estelle/flexbox/draft/04_flex_examples.md

 		<small>Check yes to sign away your life...</small>
 	</label>

-The above is an implicit label: there is no `for` attribute, as the form control is associated with the label by being inside the label.
+The above is an "implicit label": there is no `for` attribute, as the form control is associated with the label by being inside it.

 	label {
 		display: inline-flex;